dfinity/portal/docs/samples/deploying-your-first-bitcoin-dapp.md

 In this tutorial, you were able to:

-* deploy a canister smart contract on the ICP blockchain that received and sent native Bitcoin
+* deploy a canister smart contract on the ICP blockchain that can receive & send Bitcoin
-* Used a cycles faucet to deploy the canister to ICP blockchain on mainnet for free
+* Use a cycles faucet to deploy the canister to ICP blockchain on mainnet for free
-* Connected the canister to the Bitcoin testnet
+* Connect the canister to the Bitcoin testnet
-* Sent the canister some testnet BTC
+* Send the canister some testnet BTC
-* Checked the testnet BTC balance of the canister
+* Check the testnet BTC balance of the canister
-* Used the canister to send testnet BTC to another BTC address
+* Use the canister to send testnet BTC to another BTC address